bbredesen/go-vk/README.md

 delete the two generic functions.

 **There are no guardrails on any of these functions!
-You, the developer, are repsonbile for allocating enough memory from Vulkan at the destination before calling them.**
+You, the developer, are repsonbile for allocating enough memory at the destination before calling them.**

 They do not (and cannot) check how much space is available behind the pointer you give them.
 Under the hood, they create "fake" byte slices at the destination pointer and the source pointer or at the head of the input slice.
 It then uses Go's copy macro